memetcircus/PitchPerfect/README.md

 ####Record Sounds View
 The **record sounds view** is the initial view for the app, and consists of a button with a microphone image.
 A label indicating the user to tap the button to start recording is beneath the image.
 Tapping this microphone button starts an audio recording session.
 The app uses AVFoundation library to record sounds from the microphone.
 Tapping the microphone button disables the record button, display a “recording” label, and presents a stop button.
-When the stop button is clicked, the app completes its recording and then push the second scene, namely **Play Sounds View** onto the navigation stack.
+When the stop button is clicked, the app completes its recording, it persists the record to device and then push the second scene, namely **Play Sounds View** onto the navigation stack.

 ####Play Sounds View
 The play sounds view has six buttons to play the recorded sound file and a button to stop the playback.